Karolina Pavlova: Gender barriers

-In nineteenth century Russia, the literature being produced "equalled that written at any place at any time in history," but most famous authors were male.
+In 19th-century Russia, the literature being produced "equalled that written at any place at any time in history," but most famous authors were male.
 Although she was a poet who helped Russian poetry transcend national borders with her translations, Pavlova was a female poet living in a man's world.
 Even when they admired her poetry her literary friends composed condescending memoirs, articles or private letters condemning Pavlova.
 Her poetry was heavily criticized in The Contemporary, and she was forced to leave her native country because of the overwhelming, negative criticism of her poetry.
 In a letter written in response to the criticism, Pavlova explains that "a woman-poet always remains more woman than poet and authorial egotism in her is weaker than female egotism."

 A Double Life

 Karolina Pavlova finished her only novel, A Double Life (Russian: Двойная жизнь), in 1848.
 It is a ten-chapter novel that mixes prose and poetry to illustrate the duality of women and of members of high society.
 The heroine of the novel is Cecily von Lindenborn.
 While Cecily has an undeniable, secret yearning for poetry, women poets were "always presented to her as the most pitiable, abnormal state, as a disastrous and dangerous illness."
 The poetry is symbolic of the inner world of Cecily.
 Like most other Russian novels of the time, Pavlova's novel is situated in the aristocratic world.
 Cecily, a member of this world, has been so carefully brought up that "she could never commit the slightest peccadillo ... could never forget herself for a moment, raise her voice half a tone ... enjoy a conversation with a man to the point where she might talk to him ten minutes longer than was proper, or look to the right when she was supposed to look to the left."
 She is lured into the respectable yet meaningless life of a woman of high society and into marriage by the people that are closest to her, yet, her dreams, which come to her in the form of poems, have warned her.